A1esandr/tictactoe/testcases.md

 The player can bet 0 or 1

-The player can bet on fields which are present in game
+The player can bet on fields which are present in game only

 After each player's move, the computer makes a move